-SO230 We're Number One!
-Sport and Society
+SO230 Sport and Society

-There is more to sport than that which occupies our attention viewing or participating in competition, training alone or training and bonding with teammates, pouring over team stats, building fantasy teams or watching Sports Center.
+There is more to sport than that which occupies our attention viewing or participating in competition, training alone or training and bonding with teammates, pouring over team stats, building fantasy teams or watching SportsCenter.
 The organization of sport reflects, and contributes to, the organization of society.
 This course will apply the sociological imagination to the study of sport to enable us to better understand the significance of sport and the nature of contemporary U.S. society.
-Addresses GLE Learning Outcomes Social Sciences (SS), Critical Thinking (CT), and Ethical Reasoning (ER).
+Addresses GLE Learning Ontcomes Social Sciences (SS), Critical Thinking (CT), and Ethical Reasoning (ER).